eclipse-tractusx/bpdm/charts/bpdm/charts/bpdm-orchestrator/README.md

 ## Profiles

-You can also activate Spring profiles in which the BPDM Orchestrator Service should be run.
+You can also activate Spring profiles in which the BPDM Bridge Dummy should be run.
-In case you want to run the Orchestrator Service with authorization enabled you can write the following:
+In case you want to run the Bridge Dummy with authorization enabled you can write the following:

 ```yaml
 springProfiles: